avi1967/Predictive-AutoAssist/README.md

-# 🚗 Predictive-AutoAssist
+# 🚗 AutoCare AI
 ### AI-Driven Predictive Maintenance & Service Scheduling Platform

-Predictive AutoAssist is a full-stack predictive maintenance prototype for the automotive domain.
+AutoCare AI is a full-stack predictive maintenance prototype for the automotive domain.
 It integrates a supervised machine learning model to predict vehicle failure risk and automates customer engagement and service scheduling through a web-based interface.